THE YEARLINGS - LUCK

 The first Yearlings full length album in 9 years available on Vinyl, CD and digital download via bandcamp.

-The Yearlings are thrilled to announce their brand-new and much-awaited album LUCK will be released this coming June, on Little Secret Records through MGM.
+The Yearlings are thrilled to announce their brand-new and much-awaited album LUCK is available now on Little Secret Records through MGM.

 LUCK was recorded live to tape in just a couple of days in the Australian winter of 2022.
 Robyn Chalklen and Chris Parkinson joined forces with long-time friend & collaborator Lucie Thorne as producer for the project, and together with Hamish Stuart (drums) and James Haselwood (bass) LUCK sprang to life with energy and ease.